Hebbe1234/ExpectAll/README.md

 ## Run ExpectAll
 1. Go to `src`

-1. Run `run_bdd.py`
+1. Run `main.py`
-    * specify topology to run on, experiment to run and the number of demands.
+    * specify topology to run on, number of demands, what BDD should be built and how it should be evaluated.
-    * Example: `python .\run_bdd.py --filename ./topologies/japanese_topologies/dt.gml --experiment baseline --demands 3 `
+    * Example: `python main.py --topology ./topologies/japanese_topologies/dt.gml --demands 3 --gapfree --upper_bound --limited --query 3`

 ## Draw graphs from paper
 1. Go to `src/mkplots`